takakiwakuda/EnvironmentVariable/docs/Set-EnvironmentVariable.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String

 You can pipe a string that contains a name of environment variable to `Set-EnvironmentVariable`.

 ## OUTPUTS

 ### System.Collections.Hashtable

-`Set-EnvironmentVariable` returns the hashtable object that contains an environment variable name and it value.
+`Set-EnvironmentVariable` returns the `Hashtable` object that contains an environment variable name and it value.

 ## NOTES